2004 Kentucky elections: United States President

 Kentucky had 8 electoral votes in the Electoral College.
 Republican president George W. Bush won with 60% of the vote.

 United States Senate

 Incumbent Republican senator Jim Bunning won reelection, defeating Democratic candidate Daniel Mongiardo.

 United States House of Representatives

 Kentucky has six congressional districts, electing five Republicans and one Democrat.
 A special election was also held in the 6th district in February 2004.

 State offices

 Kentucky Senate

 The Kentucky Senate consists of 38 members.
 In 2004, half of the chamber (all odd-numbered districts) was up for election.
 Republicans maintained their majority, without gaining or losing any seats.

 Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election in 2004.
 Democrats maintained their majority, losing seven seats.

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.

 The Kentucky Supreme Court consists of seven justices elected in non-partisan elections to staggered eight-year terms.
 District 7 was up for election in 2004.